 Where a child makes any disclosure, or where you have concerns for any reason, it is very important that the procedures outlined in this policy are followed.
-A full written/typed account of the concern (ideally submitted through CPOMS) should be passed to the Designated Safeguarding Lead as soon as possible and should include, where relevant, a completed body map (which can be found at appendix 2 and on CPOMS).
+A full written/typed account of the concern (ideally using the form at appendix 1) should be passed to the Designated Safeguarding Lead as soon as possible and should include, where relevant, a completed body map (which can be found at appendix 2).